John Brown's Raid

-Brown was charged with treason against the Commonwealth of Virginia, multiple first-degree murders, and inciting an insurrection among Virginia slaves.
-The trial took just over a week, starting on Tuesday, October 25, 1859 and concluding on Wednesday, November 2, 1859.
-Brown was executed a month later in Charles Town, just a few blocks from the jail and courthouse.
+On November 2, 1859, John Brown was found guilty of treason against the Commonwealth of Virginia, five counts of murder, and inciting an insurrection among Virginia slaves.
+He was hanged on December 2, 1859 in Charles Town, just a few blocks from the jail and courthouse.

 This tour follows the path of John Brown’s Raid from start to finish.
-Travelers will start at the Kennedy Farmhouse, where Brown and his men stayed in the weeks preceding the attack on Harpers Ferry and finish at the spot where Brown’s life came to an end at the sacrifice of his cause.
+Travelers will start at the Kennedy Farmhouse, where Brown and his men stayed in the weeks preceding the attack on Harpers Ferry, and finish at the museum housing the cart that carried John Brown to his execution.
 The tour will require some moderate walking and admission to various historical sites.
-Take the path of John Brown and his men as they changed the course of American History and sparked the American Civil War.
+Take the path of John Brown and his men as they changed the course of American history and sparked the American Civil War.

 Tour starting point: Kennedy Farm, Sharpsburg, Maryland